weecology/lab-manual/Graduating:-SNRE.md

 - Passing the defense
 - Submitting a correctly formatted dissertation.

-All these steps are logged in the [Graduate Information Management Systems (GIMS)](https://gradschool.ufl.edu/gimsportal/gatorlink/portal.asp)
+All these steps are logged in the [Graduate Information Management Systems (GIMS)](https://gradschool.ufl.edu/gimsportal/gatorlink/portal.asp).
+They also have very strict deadlines outlined below.

 ## Other Notes
 Start discussing defense/graduation least 2 semesters *before* you intend to finish with: